What is machine translation?

 - Neither act as bilingual dictionaries, translating words based on a list of potential translations, but translate based on the context of the word that is used in a sentence.

-The Microsoft Translator Text API and Microsoft Speech services, part of the Cognitive Services collection of APIs, are machine translation services from Microsoft.
+Translator and Speech services, part of the Cognitive Services collection of APIs, are machine translation services from Microsoft.

-Microsoft Translator text API has been used by Microsoft groups since 2007 and is available as an API for customers since 2011.
-The Microsoft Translator text API is used extensively within Microsoft.
+Translator has been used by Microsoft groups since 2007 and is available as an API for customers since 2011.
+Translator is used extensively within Microsoft.
 It is incorporated across product localization, support, and online communication teams (e.g., Windows blog).
 This same service is also accessible, at no additional cost, from within familiar Microsoft products such as Bing, Cortana, Microsoft Edge, Office, SharePoint, Skype, and Yammer.

 Leveraging industry standard REST technology, the developer sends source text (or audio for speech translation) to the service with a parameter indicating the target language, and the service sends back the translated text for the client or web app to use.

-Microsoft Translator speech translation technology was launched late 2014 starting with Skype Translator, and is available as an open API for customers since early 2016.
-It is integrated into the Microsoft Translator live feature, Skype, Skype meeting broadcast, and the Microsoft Translator apps for Android, iOS, and Windows.
+Translator speech translation technology was launched late 2014 starting with Skype Translator, and is available as an open API for customers since early 2016.
+It is integrated into the Microsoft Translator live feature, Skype, Skype meeting broadcast, and the Microsoft Translator apps for Android and iOS.

 Speech translation is now available through Microsoft Speech, an end-to-end set of fully customizable services for speech recognition, speech translation, and speech synthesis (text-to-speech).